Functional Multi-Reference Alignment via Deconvolution: Theoretical guarantees

 There exist positive universal constants $c_1,c_2$ such that, for any $\tau \ge 1,$ it holds with probability at least $1-c_1 e^{-c_2 \tau}$ that

 where, with $r_{y}(t,t') := \E \bigl[ y(t) y(t') \bigr] $ denoting the autocorrelation function of $y$, we have

 \end{lemma}

 Next, we analyze the recovery of the signal in Fourier domain.
-The following assumption generalizes to a multivariate setting the commonly used \emph{ordinary smoothness} assumption in the deconvolution literature; see for example \cite{fan1991optimal,li1998nonparametric, comte2015density,kurisu2022uniform}.
-We make explicit the dependence on $\|f\|_\infty,$ as this quantity will appear in our notion of signal-to-noise ratio in Subsection \ref{subsec:snr}. \begin{assumption}[Smoothness] The signal $f$ has non-vanishing Fourier transform $\fft.$ Further, there exist positive constants $\beta, \omega^\star \ge 1$ and positive universal constants $C \ge c$ such that
+The following assumption generalizes to a multivariate setting the commonly used \emph{ordinary smoothness} assumption in the deconvolution literature; see for example \cite{Delaigle2008repeated,fan1991optimal,li1998nonparametric, comte2015density,kurisu2022uniform}.
+We make explicit the dependence on $\|f\|_\infty,$ as this quantity will appear in our notion of signal-to-noise ratio in Subsection \ref{subsec:snr}.